What led Google to abandon Google Glass

 However, this technology has paved the way for other wearable devices such as smartwatches and fitness trackers, which have become increasingly popular in recent years.

-What was Google's motivation for giving up Google Glass?
+What was Google's motivation for giving up on Google Glass?

 Despite being a revolutionary product that promised to change the way people interact with technology, it did not live up to expectations.

-One of the main reasons for its downfall was its high price, which made it unaffordable for most consumers.
+One of the main reasons for its decline was its high price, which made it inaccessible to most consumers.

 Many establishments have banned the use of Google Glass due to these concerns, causing a significant setback in widespread adoption.